HZB-CE-DataSchemas/hzb-catalysisLabs-schema/README.md

-# hzb-catalysisLabs-schema
+# HZB (meta)data schema: operando catalysis

-A datamodel for describing entities and their semantic associations (vocabularies/ontologies) for scientific (particularly catalytic) data at HZB, particularly for operando and in situ characterization of catalytic materials.
+(Meta)data schema for operando catalysis: A datamodel for describing entities and their semantic associations (vocabularies/ontologies) for scientific (particularly catalytic) data at HZB, particularly for operando and in situ characterization of catalytic materials.

+At the moment, this schema is organized into 2 separate modules:
+* catlabs definitions (catalysis lab-based)
+* BESSY definitions (synchrotron-based)
+* operandoCatalysis definitions (catalysis + synchrotron-based)
+* core (common)

+### Mappings to:
+* voc4cat
+* Chemical Entities Mixtures and Reactions Ontological Framework
+* NeXus definitions?? -

 ## Website